Superior Group of Companies, Inc. (SGC): History, Ownership, Mission, How It Works & Makes Money

 Founding team members

-The founder of the company was Theodore Rassieur.
+The company was founded by Theodore Rassieur.

 Initial capital/funding

-Information about the initial capital or funding for the company's establishment is not readily available.
+Specific information regarding the initial capital or funding for the company's establishment is not readily available.

 Year Key Event Significance